Pronothurah/monty/README.md

 ## TASK 14: `rotr`
 The opcode rotr rotates the stack to the bottom.

+## TASK 15: `stack` and `queue`
+*Stack and queue opcodes.*
+- The opcode stack sets the format of the data to a stack (LIFO).
+This is the default behavior of the program.
+- The opcode queue sets the format of the data to a queue (FIFO).

 ## TASK 16 `1000-school.bf`
 a Brainf*ck script that prints School, followed by a new line.